mparkersimms/book_app/README.md

 03-01-2021 5:20pm - Application created.
 03-01-2021 6:30pm - Application has a working index.ejs file that renders on the page when '/hello' is called.
+03-01-2021 6:58pm - Application has a working new.ejs file that renders on the page when the page is loaded and has search field with radio buttons to select author or title.

 ## Credits and Collaborations